-Policy Activities The Company has Customer Customers are informed of the Customers' welfare Relations Policy and procedures to Company's customer relations ensure that customers' welfare are contacts to ensure that their protected and questions addressed welfare and questions are addressed.
+Policy Activities Customers' welfare The Company has Customer Relations Policy and procedures to ensure that customers' welfare are protected and questions addressed Company's customer relations

 Supplier/contractor selection practice We have Supplier Accreditation Policy to ensure that the Company's suppliers and contractors are qualified to meet its commitments to the Company.
 Suppliers and contractors undergo accreditation and orientation on Company policies.
-Environmentally friendly value- chain The Company complies with government mandated policies on the environment.
+Environmentally friendly value-chain The Company complies with government mandated policies on the environment.
 Required environment management systems and energy management are rigidly complied with by the Company.
 Community interaction The Company focuses on uplifting the socio-economic condition of the country through education.
 The Company partners with organizations that promote education of Filipinos through grants, endowments, scholarships, and educational facilities.
 Anti-corruption programmes and procedures?
 The Company has policies that cover Business Conduct, Conflict of Interest Policy, Offenses Subject to Disciplinary Action Policy, among others.
 New employees are oriented regarding policies and procedures related to Business Conduct and similar policies.
 All employees are given periodic reminders.
 Safeguarding creditors' rights The Company abides with its financial and legal commitments to creditors.
 There is regular communication with creditors through briefings and the like.